AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - URL Parameters: Don't put any variables in the URL that are too important.
 Don't use IDs that can be incremented to find someone else's info.

 **Chapter 3: Secure Design**
+- Design Flaw: An error in the design that lets a user do something they shouldn't be able to do.
+- Security bug: An implementation issue that lets a user do something they shouldn't be able to do.
+- In general: The further you can push security left and design with it in mind from the begninning, the cheaper.
+- Whe

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?